johnalexandergreene/Geom_Kisrhombille/doc/overview.md

 We can also add a scaling parameter, **density**, an integer, to control the resolution level of the new **KGrid** ([3]())

-(We are exploiting a special property of the Kisrhombille Tessellation here.
-The property of the same shape being describable at an infinite range of tessellation resolutions.)

 ![kgrids at differentdensities](pix/kgriddensities.png)

+We are exploiting a special property of the Kisrhombille Tessellation here.
+The property of the same shape being describable at an infinite range of tessellation resolutions (this property is shared by square and triangle tessellations but not by hexagon tessellations).

-This suggests that we could create some kind of infinite nesting structure, a *vector fractal*.
+This suggests that we could create some kind of infinite nesting structure, a variety of *vector fractal*.

 See the [Forsythia]() document for an overview of that.